temporalio/edu-errstrat-python-code/exercises/handling-errors/READEME.md

 (represented in Python as `ApplicationError`) that will fail your Activities.

 Application Failures are used to communicate application-specific failures in Workflows and Activities.
-In Activities, raiseing an `ApplicationError` will cause the Activity to fail.
+In Activities, raising an `ApplicationError` will cause the Activity to fail.
 However, this unless this Activity is specified as non-retryable, it will retry according to the Retry Policy.
 To have an Activity fail when an `ApplicationError` is raised, set it as non-retryable.
 Any other